Montags24/Montags24/README.md

 ### Hi there 👋

+Hello!
+My name is Adrian, and I am an aspiring software engineer with a background in Engineering Management.
+I love solving problems, taking on challenges and learning new things to build projects that are exciting!
+I also love getting outdoors, travelling and playing sports.

+I am confident working with Python, JavaScript, SQL as well as a number of libraries and frameworks such as Vue.js, node.js, Flask.

+- 🔭 I’m currently working on deepening my understanding of Vue.js and deploying full-stack web apps.
+- 🌱 I’m currently learning system design architecture, app security and making my apps look pretty.

 <!--
 **Montags24/Montags24** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.